-We provide equine-assisted trauma counseling.
+We facilitate equine-assisted trauma and relational healing.

 Wild Hope is not a replacement for traditional counseling methods, but a supplement to an already effective, but overwhelmed, system.